singhalrk/pyGradInfer/README.md

-This is a python implementation of [deGradInfer](https://cran.r-project.org/web/packages/deGradInfer) and an incorporates methods from the latest research papers.
+This is a python implementation of [deGradInfer](https://cran.r-project.org/web/packages/deGradInfer) and incorporates methods from the latest research papers.
 This is performing parameter estimation in non-linear ordinary differential equation models, where we have noisy observations and are aware of the system of equations but not aware of the parameters, and the task is to infer